pujols/zero-shot-learning/README.md

 We provide the GoogLeNet features for three datasets (AwA, CUB, and SUN) in SynC.zip.

-Please feel free to contact me and let me know if you have any question about the codes.
+Feel free to contact me and let me know if you have any question about the codes.
-email: weilunchao760414@gmail.com
+(Email: weilunchao760414@gmail.com)

 # Extra details
 Here we provide extra details for our CVPR 2016 paper: